Apps, Maps, and Models: A New View29 Feb 2016 Posted in conferences, dh now.

 [Crossposted on the Washington and Lee University Digital Humanities Blog]

 Last Monday several of us here at WLUDH traveled down to Duke University for their symposium on Apps, Maps & Models: Digital Pedagogy in Art History, Archaeology & Visual Studies.
 I found the trip to be enlightening and invigorating.
-If you are interested in the event, you can find videos of the talks here and here as well as a storify of the Twitter action here.
+If you are interested in the event, you can find videos of the talks here and here.
 That the event was so well documented is a testimony to how well organized it was by the Wired!
 Lab.

 Many speakers at the event considered how the tools they were using might relate to more “traditional” modes for carrying out their research.
 They considered and responded to tough questions with and about their work.
 Are digital methods for tracing the topography of a surface, for example, fundamentally different in kind from analog means of doing so?
 If so, are they meant to displace those old tools?
 Why should we spend the time to learn the new technologies?
 A related question that comes up at almost every digital humanities presentation (though not at any of these): can digital humanities methods show us anything that we do not already know?